openhab/openhab-addons/addons/binding/org.openhab.binding.hdpowerview/README.md

-# Hunter Douglas Power View Binding
+# Hunter Douglas PowerView Binding
 This is an openHAB binding for the [Hunter Douglas PowerView Motorized Shades](http://www.hunterdouglas.com/operating-systems/powerview-motorization/support) via the PowerView Hub.

 PowerView shades have motorization control for their vertical position, as well as vane controls on the shade's slats.
 Make sure your Shades are visible in the dedicated PowerView app before attempting discovery.
 This binding also supports Scenes that are defined via the PowerView app.
 This helps to work around a limitation of the Hub - commands are executed serially with a several second delay between executions.
 By using a Scene to control multiple shades at once, the shades will all begin moving at the same time.